apitoolkit/apitoolkit-landing/docs/get-started/index.md

 To get started select your preferred SDk per your chosen tech stack.
 Check out our supported tech stack.

 Install the required SDK using a package manager like pip or npm.

 ```js
 npm install apitoolkit-express
 ```

 **SDK Initialization**

-To Initialize apitoolkit into your project
+This is how to Initialize apitoolkit into your project

 ```js
 import { APIToolkit } from 'apitoolkit-express';
 const apitoolkitClient = APIToolkit.NewClient({ apiKey: '<API-KEY>' });
 ```

-Replace <API_KEY> with your unique API key obtained from your dashboard.
+eplace <API_KEY> with your unique API key obtained from your dashboard.